What Anthrocon is all about

 Where is Anthrocon, Inc. located?

-Anthrocon's home office is located in Norristown, Pennsylvania, although our individual directors are scattered far and wide.
+Anthrocon's home office is located outside of Philadelphia, Pennsylvania, although our individual directors are scattered far and wide.
 Our primary contact address is: